Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 How is a brain tumor treated?

 A tumor that travels to the brain will need treatment for the original kind of cancer.
 For example, breast cancer that travels to the brain may respond to drugs used to treat breast cancer.
-You may need treatment for the tumor, or for problems caused by the tumor.
-You may need any of the following:
+One or more of the following may be used to treat the tumor or problems caused by the tumor:

 - Medicines may be given to lower your risk for seizures, or to reduce swelling.
 This may help relieve symptoms such as headaches.
 Hormone medicine may also be given if a part of the brain that produces hormones is affected.
 You may also need blood thinners to prevent a blood clot.
 A brain tumor can increase your risk for blood clots.